NovaUniverse/NovaUniverse.py/docs/index.rst

 •Get Player Data
 ###############

-To grab player data you got to create a Player object using the :func:`novauniverse.player` function by giving it either a player ign or player uuid. **(You must feed one of these arguments.)**
+To grab player data you got to create a Player object using the :func:`novauniverse.Player` function by giving it either a player ign or player uuid. **(You must feed one of these arguments.)**

-.. function:: novauniverse.player(player_name = None, player_uuid = None)
+.. function:: novauniverse.Player(player_name = None, player_uuid = None)

     Creates a player object of the player found.  **(Note: Using the "player_uuid" argument is faster than using the "player_name" argument to find a player.)**